 NEGOTIATION MISTAKES TO AVOID

 The factors previously discussed have introduced new dynamics to the Microsoft EA negotiation.
 They’ve also exposed new pitfalls that can lead to higher costs and less contract flexibility.
-Potential mistakes to be avoided include:
+Potential mistakes to be avoided include the following:

 In the past, Microsoft customers have gained negotiation leverage by waiting until the very end of their EA term to renew, especially if this timing coincided with Microsoft’s quarter or fiscal year-end.
 This is no longer the case – especially for fiscal year (June), calendar year and quarter end purchases and renewals, when volume chokes the system.
 Microsoft is going to great lengths to get customers to renew much earlier in the quarter, including offering better pricing and discounts or allowing clients to adjust contract dates.
 Customers need to know how they can leverage deal timing to get more favorable concessions and greater flexibility.

 Having visibility into what constitutes a fair price for Microsoft’s offerings is the first step in reducing EA costs.
-But it’s only half the battle.
-To effectively lower costs, customers have to understand how their unique business requirements align with standardized terms (especially for cloud offerings), the dozens of licensing/subscription permutations and the options available to them.
-With more options available, it’s important for customers to understand which licensing and subscription programs best support their technology, business and cost management requirements; and the compliance and cost details surrounding migration from current states to future states.
+But it is only half the battle.
+To effectively lower costs, customers must understand how their unique business requirements align with standardized terms (especially for cloud offerings), the dozens of licensing/subscription permutations and the options available to them.
+With more options available, it is important for customers to understand which licensing and subscription programs best support their technology, business and cost management requirements; and the compliance and cost details surrounding migration from current states to future states.
 Furthermore, companies must understand where Microsoft is willing to be flexible as it relates to terms governing price protection and usage elasticity – particularly amid economic volatility – and negotiate those terms into their EA accordingly.